EnrikosIossifidis/waterxplore/README.rst

 * Downloading Landsat images given latitude and longitude and time period
 * Process and save Landsat images to compute water temperature for Dutch waters
 * Adjust parameters to erode and select water pixels from borders
-* Compute median temperature of each frame in the GIF
+* Compute median water temperature of each frame in the GIF
 * Compute hotspots of GIF: show map with pixels which have a positive devation overall

-Getting Started
+Requirements
 -------